 Media

-Dr Kat regularly appears on broadcast media including BBC News & radio and QVC as well as in print and online media including Woman & Home, Boots, Vogue, Women’s Health, The Stylist, The Independent, and many more.
+Dr Kat regularly appears on broadcast media including BBC News & radio and QVC as well as in print and online media including The Guardian, Woman & Home, Boots, Vogue, Women’s Health, The Stylist, The Independent, and many more.
 Below are some of her articles, podcasts, attended events, and TV & radio interviews.

 BBC The One Show